 "I've been through a lot of difficult things in my life, and I haven't let any of them stop me from getting where I am today," Capozzoli said.
 "This was just another bump in the road, and I am proud of what I achieved."

 For Capozzoli, this degree meant a future, something no one could take away from her.
 It meant the start of opening doors for other foster youth like her.
 Having grown up in group homes, a date loomed over her head with each passing year.
 Two weeks after her 21st birthday, she aged out of the system.
 That day, the facilitator of her group home grabbed a box of garbage bags and told her she had until 5 p.m. to pack her things and leave.
 That night she was homeless.
 With nowhere to go and no one to turn to, everything became about surviving.

-The next 10 years were filled with ups and downs, and sometimes the dark corners that seem impossible to escape.
+The next 10 years were filled with ups and downs and sometimes dark corners that seemed impossible to escape.

 Within that time, she had a job selling magazines door-to-door across the U.S. It was then Capozzoli said she found God, her self-esteem, and for the first time the belief that she was worth something.

 "I learned more about life just by the people that were put in my path while I was traveling the country.
 My whole life I had a negative outlook about myself, but I always had a positive outlook on life.
 I always knew the glass was half full, but I just felt that I didn't deserve it.
 The people I met along the way I believe were put there for a reason.
 They showed me that I was somebody, that I was smart, and that I deserved the life I wanted for myself."